United States District Court for the Eastern District of Louisiana

 The United States District Court for the Eastern District of Louisiana (in case citations, E.D.
 La.) is a United States federal court based in New Orleans.

 Appeals from the Eastern District of Louisiana are taken to the United States Court of Appeals for the Fifth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

-As of 1 March 2021, the United States attorney for the Eastern District of Louisiana is Duane A. Evans.
+As of 29 December 2025, the United States attorney for the Eastern District of Louisiana is David Courcelle.

 Jurisdiction

 This district comprises the following parishes: Assumption, Jefferson, Lafourche, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, St. Tammany, Tangipahoa, Terrebonne, and Washington.